hpiwowar/jdap/manuscript.md

 ------------------------------------------------------------------------

-The following plots show the responses regarding the attitudes towards data sharing and archiving for participants who (i) published in journals which have note adopted the JDAP so far ('No JDAP'), (ii) published in journals which had not *yet* adopted the JDAP before publication ('Before JDAP'), and (iii) journals which had adopted the JDAP before publication ('After JDAP).
+The following plots show the responses regarding the attitudes towards data sharing and archiving for participants who (i) published in journals which have note adopted the JDAP so far ('No JDAP'), (ii) published in journals which had not *yet* adopted the JDAP before publication ('Before JDAP'), and (iii) journals which had adopted the JDAP after publication ('After JDAP).

 ![](manuscript_files/figure-markdown_github/unnamed-chunk-3-1.png)

-The potential effect of JDAP adoption on authors' attitudes is might be confounded by two other factors.
-Firstly, groups of researchers publishing in journals which are not planning to adopt the JDAP (or at least have not done so yet) may inherently differ from groups publishing in journals which were open to adopting the JDAP.
-Secondly, attitudes regarding data archiving may improve over time.

-\[TODO: REPHASE PARAGRAPHS BELOW\]

-In order to test for an effect of policy change on attitudes while controlling for potential confounding effects, we used an ordinal logistic regression model with three predictors: (i) journal type *(cNonJDAPJournal)*, (ii) (centered) publication date in years *(cDate)*, and (iii) a variable indicating whether the article was published after the the journal adopted a data archiving policy *(cAfterPolicyChange)*.
+The following plots show the responses regarding the attitudes towards data sharing and archiving for participants who (i) published in journals which have note adopted the JDAP so far ('No JDAP'), (ii) published in journals which had not *yet* adopted the JDAP before publication ('Before JDAP'), and (iii) journals which had adopted the JDAP after publication ('After JDAP).

-The following table shows the estimated coefficients and 95%-confidence intervals (transformed to odds ratios) for responses to *question 1*.
-Effects are statistically significant at the *α* = 0.05 level when the transformed confidence intervals do not contain 1.
-Confidence intervals were obtained by profile likelihood.
-According to the model estimates, the introduction of the JDAP data archiving policy significantly increases the odds of a positive response regarding *data sharing* by a factor of 1.36 (CI=\[1.16; 1.60\]), while the remaining two predictors do not show any statistically significant effects.
+According to the model estimates, the introduction of the JDAP data archiving policy significantly increases the odds of a positive response regarding *data sharing* by a factor of 1.36 (CI=\[1.16; 1.60\]), while publishing date and whether the journal ever adopted a JDAP policy did not show any statistically significant effects.
+The estimated coefficients and confidence intervals are shown below.

-We conducted two likelihood-ratio tests to assess the effect of change in policy and the other predictors on reported attitudes.
-The first likelihood-ratio test, comparing the full three-predictor model with a reduced model *without* the effect of policy change revealed a significantly better fit for the full model (*χ*<sup>2</sup>(1)=79.38, *p* &lt; 0.001).
-A second likelihood-ratio test comparing the full model with a reduced model using *only* the policy change predictor (*cAfterPolicyChange*) revealed no statistically significantly difference (*χ*<sup>2</sup>(2)=7.76, *p* = 0.02).
+The result of two likelihood-ratio tests supported these findings.
+The first likelihood-ratio test, comparing the full three-predictor model to a reduced model *without* the effect of policy change revealed a significantly better fit for the full model (*χ*<sup>2</sup>(1)=79.38, *p* &lt; 0.001), suggesting that the date of publication and whether a journal adopted JDAP are not as important in to an author's opinion about *data sharing* the data as whether the author published after a JDAP policy was introduced.

 <!-- http://kbroman.org/knitr_knutshell/pages/figs_tables.html -->
 |                    |    OR|  2.5 %|  97.5 %|     t|